-In 1994, the SEP estimated the damage extent to EBMUD's distribution pipelines may be more than 4,000 leaks/breaks as a result of a Hayward M-7 earthquake.
-Nearly 90% of the pipe damage resulted from breaks in cast iron and asbestos cement pipe, which account for over 60% of the distribution system.
+In 1994, the SEP estimated the extent of damage to EBMUD's distribution pipelines may be more than 4,000 leaks/breaks as a result of a Hayward M-7 earthquake.
+Nearly 90 percent of the estimated pipe damage resulted from breaks in cast iron and asbestos cement pipe, which account for over 60 percent of the distribution system.

-In 2015, the Pipeline Infrastructure Division conducted a large diameter pipeline seismic fragility assessment to understand the vulnerability of EBMUD's transmission system from a HayWired 7.05 Mw earthquake scenario event.
+In 2015, the Pipeline Infrastructure Division conducted a large diameter pipeline seismic fragility assessment to understand the vulnerability of EBMUD's transmission system from a HayWired 7.0 Mw earthquake scenario event.
 The assessment used the results of an EBMUD developed damage prediction model that focused only on transmission pipelines.
-The model calculated 334 large diameter pipelines main breaks following the HayWired scenario event that would require some kind of repair.
+The model calculated 334 large diameter pipeline main breaks that would require some kind of repair following the HayWired scenario event.